github/gh-gei/docs/ContributingCode.md

     > ./publish.ps1
     > exit
     ```
-3. Install the gh gei extension using the new binary
+3. Install the gh gei extension using the new binary:
     ```bash
     mkdir gh-gei
     # Copy the binary from wherever it's located, for ex: